-On successful completion of this unit, you will be able to demonstrate the knowledge and skills required to perform routine radiographic examinations of the appendicular skeleton, shoulder, pelvis, thorax and abdomen on an ambulant adult at an advanced beginner level.
+This unit focuses on developing your skills in performing routine radiographic examinations of the appendicular skeleton, shoulder, pelvis, thorax and abdomen on an ambulant adult at an advanced beginner level.
 You will demonstrate high levels of patient care and radiation safety.
-Principles of evidence-based practice will be introduced.
-You will develop skills to effectively evaluate radiographs with regard to image quality and determine if an image is diagnostic.
+You will develop skills to evaluate radiographs with regard to image quality and determine if an image is diagnostic.
 The principles of image interpretation will be introduced and common trauma/disease processes of the chest, abdomen and musculoskeletal system explored.
-There will be a large practical and simulated experiential learning element of this unit performed in the digital radiological laboratories and imaging workstations to help develop and reinforce knowledge, understanding, basic clinical skills and a solid foundation of patient care.
-This unit will prepare you for your first formal clinical placement.
+The practical and simulated experiential learning element of this unit is performed in the University's Medical Imaging clinical simulation laboratories.
+This supports your readiness to put your knowledge and skills to use in your first clinical placement.

 |Student Contribution Band||SCA Band 2|